RoberAgro/primer_open_cascade/docs/open_cascade_minimum_working_example_explanation.md

 ```

-We can finish our program loading the exported .step file into graphical user interface (GUI) to visualize the OpenCascade model.
+We can finish our program loading the exported .step file into a graphical user interface (GUI) to visualize the OpenCascade model.
 In this example we use the FreeCAD GUI to visualize our model

 ```cpp
 int main() {